emmahewson/mp2_travel_quiz/README.md

 ### Code

+* Small code snippets & methods taken from online searches.
+All relevant code is credited in JavaScript files.
-* [Chart.js](https://www.chartjs.org/): ChartJS library used to create Pie Chart
+* [Chart.js](https://www.chartjs.org/): ChartJS library used to create pie chart
+* [Google Maps API](https://developers.google.com/maps): Connected to Google Maps API for the map and clickable markers

 ### Content

-* [ChatGPT](https://openai.com/blog/chatgpt/): To create copy about countries and attractions
+* [ChatGPT](https://openai.com/blog/chatgpt/): To create text copy about countries and attractions to populate site

 ### Media